 Q5.
 Where can parents find autism treatment in Ludhiana?

-Families can consult autism therapy centers and developmental specialists in Ludhiana.
+Families can consult autism therapy centres and developmental specialists in Ludhiana.

 Conclusion